-No True Scotsman is an intentionallogical fallacy which involves the act of setting up standards for a particular scenario, then redefining those same standards in order to exclude a particular outcome.
+No True Scotsman (also referred to as the fallacy of "Victory by Definition" in Robert Allen's "The Propaganda Game") is an intentional logical fallacy which involves the act of setting up standards for a particular scenario, then redefining those same standards in order to exclude a particular outcome.

 The Trope Namer and prime example of this sort of behavior is a hypothetical scenario (first told by British philosopher Antony Flew in his 1975 book Thinking About Thinking) in which a Scotsman reads about a horrible crime in the newspaper that takes place in the English town of Brighton and smugly thinks to himself, "No Scotsman would ever do such a thing."
 Something much worse happens in nearby Aberdeen and is reported on the next day.
 Rather than admit that he's wrong, he instead thinks, "No true Scotsman would ever do such a thing."
-In this case, he is going from "someone who lives in Scotland" to "someone that meets my standard of Scottish behavior."
+In this case, he is retroactively changing his standards of what a Scotsman is from "someone who lives in Scotland" to "someone who meets my standard of acceptable Scottish behavior."

 A similar way of illustrating the point:

 Bonnie: But my uncle Scotty MacScotscot does just that!